fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 * Set the chart type as `column2d`.
 Each chart type is represented with a unique chart alias.
 For Column 2D chart, the alias is `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

 * Set the data source.

+> The code below is same for Angular older and latest versions.

 ```
 <h1>